kanisterio/kanister/examples/stable/mysql-csi-snapshot/README.md

 ## Restore MySQL DB

 To restore the missing data, you should use the backup that you created before.
-We use `kanctl` for creating this restore action. `kanctl` helps create ActionSets that depend on other ActionSets.
+We will use `kanctl` for creating this restore action.

 ```bash
 # Make sure to use correct backup actionset name here